tonybaloney/requests-staticmock/README.rst

 A static HTTP mock interface for requests

-* Free software: ISC license
+* Free software: Apache 2 License
 * Documentation: https://requests-staticmock.readthedocs.org.

 Features
 --------

-* TODO
+* Allow mocking of HTTP responses via a directory of static fixtures
+* Support for sub-directories matching URL paths

 Credits
 ---------

+This project takes inspiration and ideas from the `requests_mock` package, maintained by the OpenStack foundation.

 This package was created with Cookiecutter_ and the `audreyr/cookiecutter-pypackage`_ project template.